Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Cubulation of Neretin groups

+Here, $\mathcal{N}_{d,r}$ refers to the almost automorphism group of the tree $\mathcal{T}_{d,r}$ previously defined, i.e.\ the rooted tree whose root has degree $r$ and all of whose other vertices have $d$ children.
+Although not explicitly stated, Theorem~\ref{thm:NeretinATmenable} can also be found in \cite[Section~3.3.3]{le2015geometrie}.
+There, proper \emph{commensurating actions} of Neretin groups are constructed.
+Formally, admitting such an action amounts to admitting a proper action on a CAT(0) cube complex \cite{cornulier_wallings}, so again we can conclude thanks to \cite{niblo1997groups} that Neretin groups are a-T-menable.

-\paragraph{Subgroups with fixed-point properties.} It is proved in \cite{navas2002groupes} that, if a subgroup in one of Neretin groups satisfies Kazhdan's property (T), then it has to lie inside the automorphism group of a subforest.
+\paragraph{Subgroups with fixed-point properties.} It is proved in \cite{navas2002groupes} that, if a subgroup of a Neretin group satisfies Kazhdan's property (T), then it has to lie inside the automorphism group of a subforest.
 Theorem~\ref{thm:MainNeretin} (combined with Claim~\ref{claim:Stabilisers}) leads to the following improvement of this observation: